clicon/clixon-docs/install.rst

 Configure Clixon using one of the following RESTCONF configurations::

-  configure --with-restconf=native # clixon native HTTP server using libevhtp (default) configure --with-restconf=fcgi   # FastCGI support for reverse proxy, the default
+  configure --with-restconf=native # clixon native HTTP server configure --with-restconf=fcgi   # FastCGI support for reverse proxy, the default
                                    # when no '--with-restconf' option is specified
   configure --without-restconf     # Do not build restconf